mapv10 Generator

 - Algorithm:

 build_route_nodesmaterializes one node per location plus province hubs.
-Candidate edges come from the stage 6 neighbor graph; each candidate carries a deterministic cost combining great-arc distance, terrain cost multiplier from the heightfield slope along the path, and the count of river crossings.
+Candidate edges come from the stage 6 neighbor graph; each candidate carries a deterministic cost combining great-arc distance, terrain cost multiplier from the heightfield slope along the path, an additive Leopold-Maddock 1953 drainage-area-scaled engineering toll per crossed river segment, and a multiplicative pass-discount per Hill 1985 + Llobera-Sluckin 2007 archaeological least-cost-path GIS literature.
+The pass discount fires in BOTH the innerterrain_aware_centerlinesearch objective AND the finalbuild_route_candidatecost, so the search actually steers polylines toward declaredPassCandidatesaddles insidepass_proximity_km(config).
 The selected route graph is connected by construction. - Products:

-locationConnections.json,roadNetwork.json,routeGraph.json,routeCenterlines.json,crossingAnchors.json. - Depends on: stages 3, 4, 6.
+locationConnections.json,roadNetwork.json,routeGraph.json,routeCenterlines.json,crossingAnchors.json. - Depends on: stages 2 (terrain-genesis pass candidates), 3, 4 (hydrology river segments), 6.

 Stage 8 — map-features